10 Proven Strategies to Streamline RFP Process for Maximum Efficiency

 Writing clearly doesn't mean dumbing down technical requirements.
 It means being specific.
 "Must support 10,000 concurrent users with <2 second page load times" is both clearer and more rigorous than "must be highly scalable and performant."

-Our research on improving proposal responses shows that clarity in your RFP question directly correlates with response quality—clear questions get 60% more complete answers.
+Our research on improving proposal responses shows that clarity in your RFP question directly correlates with response quality.

 Practical editing approach: After drafting your RFP, have someone unfamiliar with the project read it.
 Each question they ask represents a likely vendor clarification request.